danieljharvey/website-face/posts/2023-04-11-llvm-compiler-part-3.markdown

 after parsing, and then will contain the type of the function after typechecking.

-As mentioned above, our function implementation is very limited - we can only use variables passed into the function as arguments.
+Our function implementation is very limited - we can only use variables passed into the function as arguments, and must explicitly annotate each function argument with it's type.

 ### Module